 capacitor winds up.
 If next we let the rubber belt go free, the wound-up

-spring inside the motor drives the belt in the other direction, and the
+spring inside the motor drives the belt backwards, and the

 spring becomes "discharged."
 But no quantity of "belt" is stored inside

 this motor.
-The belt flows THROUGHT it, and we wouldn't want to label
+The belt flows through the device, and we wouldn't

 this motor as a "machine which accumulates rubber."
 Yet this is exactly

-what we say whenever we state that a capacitor "stores charge."
+what we're saying whenever we state that capacitors "store charge."

-My favorite capacitor analogy is a heavy hollow iron sphere which is
+My favorite capacitor analogy is a heavy hollow sphere which is

 completely full of water and is divided in half with a flexible rubber